wshafer/psr11-monolog/README.md

   some circumstances you may however want to change the formatting of the message.
 Configuring a formatter will let you customize the message being sent to the log.

-- [Processors](#processors) :  Processors can be used to add data, change the message, filter, you name it.
+- [Processors](#processors) :  (Optional) Processors can be used to add data, change the message, filter, you name it.
 Monolog provides some built-in processors that can be used in your project.
 Look at the [Processors](#processors) section for the list.

 ## Containers